peteCodes4u/readme-generator/readMe.md

 - [Additional Questions](#additional-questions-send-an-email-or-follow-the-link-to-my-github-profile)

 ## Installation Instructions
-- In order to run this application inquirer from NPM and node.js  are required.
+- In order to run this application npm, inquirer from npm, and node.js are required.
-- This app will execute by entering the following command in the terminal "npm start".
+- This app will execute by entering the following command in the terminal "npm start" after npm has been installed.
+## Detailed Instructions
+- step 1. clone the repository
+- step 2. using a terminal window install npm by executing the following command "npm install"
+- step 3. using a terminal window the app can be run using the "npm start" command.

 ## Usage Information
 The intended usage for this application is to generate readme.md files.